kulmosen/FreeNas_Backup_conf/README.md

 Set it to run each hour to catch your FreeNAS changes.
 If there has not been any changes, nothing will happen.

-Uncheck Redirect Stdout to receive email* updates for the backup operation Recommended is having this checked, because you will recieve an email with the .db files attached.
+Uncheck Redirect Stdout to receive email* updates for the backup operation
+<br>Recommended is having this checked, because you will recieve an email with the .db files attached.

-Uncheck Redirect Stderr to receive email* updates for errors processing the script Recommended is to have this unchecked to recieve any errors that might happen.
+Uncheck Redirect Stderr to receive email* updates for errors processing the script
+<br>Recommended is to have this unchecked to recieve any errors that might happen.

 Check Enabled to enable this job
 *emails sent to root account's email address